holepunchto/slab-hunter/README.md

 It detects two behaviours indicative of potential memory leaks:
 - Large buffers which are long-lived
-    - A typical leak here is data being loaded from a networked stream or file-system stream, where the data of a single data-event is all loaded on a shared slab, and some long-lived data is defined using `Buffer.subarray()` or similar which does not copy out the data.
+    - A typical leak here is data being loaded from a networked stream or file-system stream, where the data of a single data-event is all loaded on a shared slab, and some long-lived data is defined using `Buffer.subarray()` or similar, which does not copy out the data.
-  - The solution for such a leak is to take a heap snapshot to figure out which buffers are retaining the overall slab, and to explicitly [unslab](https://github.com/holepunchto/unslab) those.
+  - The solution for such a leak is to take a heap snapshot, based on which you can figure out which buffers are retaining the overall slab, and to explicitly [unslab](https://github.com/holepunchto/unslab) those.
 - Long-lived buffers which are part of a large slab.
     - A typical leak here is caused by using `b4a.allocUnsafe()` or `b4a.from()` for long-lived buffers.
-The solution is to use `b4a.allocUnsafeSlow()`
+The solution is to use `b4a.allocUnsafeSlow() instead.`

 Note: this tool works by monkey-patching `Buffer.allocUnsafe` to keep track of the state of every non-garbage-collected buffer, so memory usage and CPU will be higher than for a normal run.